Niron-code/MSE-PSE/WEEK3/YB College/README.md

 - `menu.py`: Provides the user interface and navigation for the application
 - `main.py`: Main entry point for running the application
 - `Documentation/`: Contains ER diagrams and documentation
+- `utility.py`: Provides validation functions for names and emails to ensure data integrity when adding or updating students and lecturers.

 ## Database Schema
 See `Documentation/ER_Diagram.png` for the entity-relationship diagram.